BDC Hamburger Icon

 When you’re seeking budget-friendly hires, keep in mind that making the wrong hire is costly on many fronts.
 Make sure you ask yourself if you’re hiring an employee simply because they meet your financial limitations or because they are actually a good fit for your business and the role.

-According to research from the U.S. Department of Labor, the cost of a bad hire can equate to at least 30% of that employee’s salary.
+According to research from the U.S. Department of Labor, the cost of a bad hire can equate to at least 30 percent of that employee’s salary.
 Other sources, including HR agencies, claim that it can be $240,000 or higher.
-If you break it down, this cost includes the expenses associated with hiring, total compensation, training, fixing mistakes, severance pay and missed opportunities.
+If you break it down, this cost includes the expenses associated with hiring, total compensation, training, mistake corrections, severance pay and missed opportunities.

 There are also the costs that stem from lost productivity and reduced employee morale.
-Then, there’s your business’s reputation: If you continually make the wrong hire, your talent pool will quickly shrivel up.
+Then, there’s your business’s reputation: If you continually make the wrong hire, your talent pool will shrivel up quickly.
 If you follow the strategies outlined above, however, you’ll have a better chance of successfully hiring employees on a limited budget.

 author image